-To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the controls to ensure they are locked.
+To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the lift arm and bucket controls to ensure they are locked.
 Then, unlatch the seat belt and exit the loader.
 Do not enter or exit with the engine running unless as specified in this manual or under specific service and backhoe operating procedures.

-2.5 PARKING BRAKE
+2.6 PARKING BRAKE